 Summer fun in Houston is not complete without a visit to an amusement park or water park.
 Between the epic roller coasters and high-flying swings at amusement parks, and the slippery slides and raft rides at water parks, Houston area theme parks have enough thrills and spills to keep kids cool all summer long.

-If you'd rather stay indoors at the peak of our hot summer months, you could check out Online Summer Camp for Kids.
+If you'd rather stay indoors at the peak of our hot summer months, you could check out Guide to Indoor Fun for Houston Kids.
 Or maybe you'd prefer to splurge on a local resort with a great pool.
 But for good old-fashioned summer thrills, there is nothing like the Texas amusement parks below.

 Young children love the just-for-them Sesame Street Bay of Play area at SeaWorld, with its preschool-friendly rides and musical performances on the main stage by Sesame Street characters.
 The water play and playground are temporarily closed as of publishing date, but check the website for updates.
 In the rest of the park, older kids and adult thrill-seekers can steel themselves to ride one of several exciting roller coasters, including the tallest, fastest, and longest wooden coaster in Texas; the Texas Stingray.
 Everyone can take a break from the heart pounding attractions and sit down to catch an educational animal showcase featuring some amazing aquatic mammals such as dolphins and whales.
 For something really unique, check out the hands-on animal experiences.
 For an additional fee, you can go behind the scenes and feed, touch, and even enter an animal's habitat.
 If you need a place to cool off, head to the penguin exhibit for a frigid visit and take your time walking through the viewing platform.
 The gift shop at the end of the exhibit is another nice cooling-off spot, but be prepared to succumb to your child's pleadings for a stuffed penguin or a cute picture book.